yonasBSD/forgejo/docs/unsure-where-to-put/blog.md

 # 2024-01 Federated staring with Like Activity

 We did the next step.
 We now use a plain Like Activity for expressing the Star action.
-In addition we fixed some bugs & improved security by validating every input we get on federation.
+In addition we fixed some bugs, made error responses more meaningful, improved security by validating every input we get on federation & mitigate identified threats (SlowLories, Block by future StartTime & various Replay Attacks).

 At https://federated-repo.prod.meissa.de/buero/star-me you can try out the current code the same way as described above with the following activity (maybe find an unused user by alteranting the actors user-id).